 Costs to acquire land

 In the cost estimates, an applicant will use the appraised value of the land that it proposes to buy or that will be donated.
-See the PARTF application for specific instructions.
+See the PARTF grant application for specific instructions.

 The Parks and Recreation Authority, a nine-member board appointed by the Governor and the General Assembly, selects which applicants will receive funding.
 The factors considered by the Authority as it selects grant recipients include, but are not limited to: